Search

 Further Considerations

 Alternatively, it is possible to just use a cutout shader like [Common]:Shaders\Special\Cut.xshad.
 The cutout shader will render the alpha into the rendered image, this is visible when looking at the Out output pin of the Camera module.
 Since this method already renders everything with the alpha, there is no need to add additional logic with masks in the Render_General compound.
-But this can lead to complications when using post-process effects.
+However, this can lead to complications when using post-process effects.

-Note all the above SE methods are useable with non-AR camera compounds.
+NOTE: All the above SE methods are useable with non-AR camera compounds.
 However, camera compounds with billboards will also render the billboard's mask into the Mask output pin of the Camera module and this can lead to complications.

-Aximmetry DE in scenes rendered by Unreal
+Aximmetry DE - Scenes Rendered by Unreal

 We will add a virtual window into the starter content scene of Unreal by making a wall to mask out the AR objects.
-But of course, you can do this with any other AR objects or scenes
+But of course, you can do this with any other AR objects or scenes.

-First, you create a new material.
+First, you create a new material:

-Open the material and then set that material's Blend Mode to AlphaHoldout and set Shading Model to Unlit.
+Open the material and then set that material's Blend Mode to AlphaHoldout and set Shading Model to Unlit:

 Save the material and then apply the material around the window on meshes.

-In the starter content scene, the window was already surrounded by a wall, so applying the material on the wall was enough to achieve to desired effect.
+In the starter content scene, the window was already surrounded by a wall, so applying the material on the wall was enough to achieve to desired effect:

-After cooking the project and running it in Aximmetry, you should see the camera's image around the window.
+After cooking the project and running it in Aximmetry, you should see the camera's image around the window:

+In most cases, you don't need complex geometry to make simple masks like the above wall in the previous paragraph.
 You can put together some of the basic shapes of Unreal to achieve the same effect without using any modeling software.
+For example, you can make a wall around a window by putting together 4 planes or cubes.

 Sky